xiix0/scam/README.md

-But, for my own part, it was Greek to me.
+The smallest worm will turn being trodden on.
-		-- William Shakespeare, "Julius Caesar"
+		-- William Shakespeare, "Henry VI"